STAY LIT. SUBSCRIBE TO OUR NEWSLETTER.

 • Business intelligence

-Trym eliminates manual reporting, which for larger organizations can become unmanageable.
+Trym eliminates manual reporting, which for larger organizations, can become unmanageable.
 In addition, team management features help automate the labor-intensive role of managing and organizing a team.

-Trym was custom built for growers with their operational challenges in mind.
+Trym was custom-built for growers with their operational challenges in mind.
 Our team of experts is ready to provide the specialized support you need to grow and maintain a profitable and successful cultivation business.

-Do You Need Seed to Sale Software if you’re Vertically Integrated?
+Do You Need Seed to Sale Software if You’re Vertically Integrated?

 Conclusion